Meat, Fish & Plant

 Every day, the farm flies in day-old chicks straight from Sabres, France, to be reared as breeders at the farm.
 The chicks are housed comfortably in sheds equipped with warmers to protect their immunity system.
 They are kept separate from the older chicks as they have different “housing” needs.
 Their litter is also regularly changed to prevent the build-up of ammonia, which damages their health and eyesight.
 For the first ten days of their development, the chicks are fed a special in-house formulation of pre-starter feed, consisting of a nutritious blend of milk, natural amino acids, corn and soy.
 After they have grown, the chickens are allowed to roam freely in spacious pens with plenty of natural light and elevated perches.

 The staff enter the farm daily to clean the area and encourage movement within the flock.
-Chickens from 10 to 30 days old are fed through an automated feeder, which provides a mixture of corn, soy, vitamins, organic selenium, orgacids, origadia and glucosamine.
+Chickens from 10 to 30 days old are fed with a specially formulated feed that is 100% natural.
+It is made up of natural corn feed (95% of the feed), crushed soya beans, selenium and probiotics (which build up their immunity naturally).
 No growth promoters are administered to the chickens.

 In their final stage of growth, the chickens are reared on raised floor poultry farms, which minimises ammonia levels and prevents blisters and damaged feet.
 After 60 days+ of growth, the chickens are available for sale.
 They are sheltered in well-ventilated poultry farms with raised floors that have a stocking density of 10 chickens per square meter, a very comfortable difference from the RSPCA maximum of 19.
 Our birds are able to age naturally, giving their meat more flavour and succulence.
 The chickens we sell are grown to approximately 75 days in order to reach 1.3kg.
 It will be slightly longer for the larger chickens.